 A TVA reservoir lake located near Blairsville in north Georgia’s Chattahoochee National Forest, Lake Nottely measures 4,180 acres and is well-known for fishing, water sports, and family recreational activities.

 Poteete Creek Park in Union County includes camper and tent sites and a recreation area complete with boat ramps, picnic tables and pavilions, and a swimming beach.
 Check out Nottely Marina for boating needs.
-And here are more fun things to do around the lake in Blairsville.

 A 19,000-acre lake that touches four counties in east Georgia (halfway between Atlanta and Augusta, roughly), Lake Oconee is a destination for both casual and luxury outdoor fun.
-Enjoy the gamut of water activities in addition to the culturally rich and charming lake surroundings.
+Enjoy the gamut of water activities, in addition to the culturally rich and charming lake surroundings.